-There may be situations in which a special patient who is on ministerial long leave decompensates in their mental state and behaviours, is assessed by their responsible clinician, and agrees to return to hospital for a voluntary admission.
+There may be situations in which a special patient who is on ministerial long leave decompensates in their mental state and behaviours, is assessed by their responsible clinician and agrees to return to hospital for a voluntary admission.
 Where this occurs, it is important that the patient has the capacity to make that decision.
-The voluntary admission could be longer than 72 hours to investigate the circumstances leading to the deterioration of their mental state.
+The voluntary admission could be for longer than 72 hours, to investigate the circumstances leading to the deterioration of the patient's mental state.